 - Height 5' 11", Weight 165 lb.

 Luis Silverio was a member of the Kansas City Royals organization from 1974 to 2010 in various capacities from the field to the front office.
-He is currently a coach for the Pittsburgh Pirates.
+He then became a coach for the Pittsburgh Pirates.
 His brother Pedro Silverio has been a scout.

 Silverio was signed by the Royals as a non-drafted free agent in November, 1973 and played in the minors from 1974 to 1982, with a cup of coffee with the big league club in 1978.
 He was named to the 1975 Gulf Coast League all-star team along with teammate Clint Hurdle.

-From 1990 to 2002, Silverio served as the GM of the Royals' Dominican League team, was also the Latin American Coordinator from 1993 to 1999.
+From 1990 to 2002, Silverio served as the GM of the Royals' Dominican Summer League team, the DSL Royals, was also the Latin American Coordinator from 1993 to 1999.
 He was the Royals' Coordinator of Dominican Republic Operations in 2000-2001, and was the minor league outfield instructor in 2000-2001.